Football: Sane's double secures Champions League top spot for Man City

 However, the England international showed little sign of letting it disrupt his fine form on the pitch as he teed up Sane to round Baumann and slot home the winner.

-Pep Guardiola handed Phil Foden his first Champions League start of the season and the 18-year-old was only denied a spectacular first goal in the competition by a fine save by Baumann to turn his dipping volley over.

-However, it mattered little as the competition favourites march into Monday's last 16 draw where they can face Atletico Madrid, Schalke, Ajax or Roma.
+Next up the competition favourites will face one of Atletico Madrid, Schalke, Ajax or Roma in Monday's draw.

 UEFA Champions League results: